AbhimanyuShri/hangman/README.md

 # hangman
-a simple hangman game, i wouldn't look at the code as the word is revealed there
+a simple hangman game, i wouldn't look at the code as the word is revealed there until you finish the program